-The childproof locks are located on rear edge of each rear door and must be set separately for each
+The childproof locks are located on rear edge of each rear door and must be set separately for each door.
+Setting the lock for one door will not automatically set the lock for both doors.

 Move lock control up to engage the childproof lock.
 Move control down to disengage childproof locks.